Sunday, 30 March 2008

 Margaret Lockwood

-The first time I saw Margaret Lockwood in film, I was around 15, staying at home with flu from school and miserably tucked up on the sofa watching The Wicked Lady.
-(Click here to read me gush on about it in TV Cream).
+The first time I saw Margaret Lockwood in film, I was around 15, staying at home with flu from school, and miserably tucked up on the sofa watching The Wicked Lady.

-As a young girl not only did I think she was eerily beautiful (and yes, she was) but I loved the typecast roles of a gold-digging minx she played in this film and others, which were a disappointment to her own acting ambitions, but which actually suited her alarmingly well.
-Some people just have a naughty face, after all.
+As a young girl, not only did I think she was beautiful, but I loved the typecast roles of a gold-digging minx she played in this film and others.
+They suited her, but they were a disappointment to her own acting ambitions.

 Margaret Lockwood (born 15 September, 1916 )